xlegend1024/azlab-flightdelay-01/README.md

 Create Azure Databricks and import notebooks (Python) Understand how to transform data

+* Read event from EventHub and/or CosmosDB
-* Mount ADLS gen 2
+* Mount ADLS gen 2 and read data0
 * Create a table in db (SQL)
 * Run data engnieering notebooks

 ## 5. Create Azure Machine Learning Service